spiermar/d3-flame-graph/README.md

 If you don't know what flame graphs are, check [Brenda Gregg's Post](http://www.brendangregg.com/flamegraphs.html).

 > Flame graphs are a visualization of profiled software, allowing the most frequent code-paths to be identified quickly and accurately.
 They can be generated using my open source programs on [github.com/brendangregg/FlameGraph](http://github.com/brendangregg/FlameGraph), which create interactive SVGs.
+>
 > <cite>Brendan Gregg</cite>

 ## Disclaimer

-This is the first release of this plugin.
+This is the first release of this library.
 As such, expect to find bugs and issues.
 We count on your support to find and report them!

+At this point, the library provides only basic flame graph functionality.
+Please check the [issues](https://github.com/spiermar/d3-flame-graph/issues) page for roadmap information.

 ## Getting Started